bschatzj/Labs-Sprint-Challenge-1.1-Product-Vision/README.md

 Describe the conversations you had this sprint with your product owner(s) and team.

+I think the team as a whole had a really good conversation.
+We had got a really solid tech stack agreed upon and also seem to have a good view of what the product is going to be.
+The conversation with the stack holder was great they knew exactly what they wanted from a product and gave us exactly what was the highest priority which was very helpful for us to flesh out our PVD.

 - Describe the product and features you plan to deliver.
+Our plan is to deliver a big dashboard for the three admins.
+They will be able to log in users data and access it much quicker than their currenct situation.
+Once we get this done we will try to also make an outward facing sight as well for users to set up profiles.

 - How did these conversations determine the features you will deliver during Labs?
+The stakeholders told us about how long it was taking for them to sign up new users and that is currently their biggest pain point.
+That was the first thing that we wanted to fix and this was the solution we came up with to fix their current issues.

 - How did your discussions change the way you viewed the product?

+We originally viewed the product as more of a social outwardly facing app that was going to for all the user profiles.
+Now that we understand their problem better we view it more of an inwardly facing app for just the administration.

 ### Prompt 2

 Describe the technical or design discussions that shaped the long-term product vision.

+We have decided on using React for the front end because it is a very veratile technology that we all feel confident in using.
+Redux will definitely be used to help us manage a lot of state that we use.
+We all think that materialUI will be a good library from styling to just give a nice proffesional look on our app.
+For our back end we still haven't seen the shape of the data that we will be putting in and that could change what technologies we use.
+As of now we are leaning towards PorstgreSQL.
+This is just a very good standard relational database.
+If the data they need to enter isn't what we expect.
+We may switch over to a MongoDB to accept the data better.
+We also decided to go with Heroku becasue it is just a lighter faster way to deploy and it is not really necesary to have an AWS for this small of a deployment.

 - **For data scientists and engineers:** Describe the technologies that you will use to build this product.
 Why do they fit the product vision?
 - **For UX designers:** Describe the questions that you are asking during user research.
 Why have you selected these questions to ask?
 What is the problem your team is trying to solve?